chessmasa/chessmasa/README.md

 ## Contributing

-Open a pull request or issue tab on our GitHub page!
+Drop a comment under the Discussions tab on our GitHub page!
 We'd love to hear from you.
+If the Discussions ever becomes too crowded, we will find another form of communication.